arktekk/rest-workshop/slides/http/one/02_caching.md

 !SLIDE
 # Expires header #

 	Expires: Thu, 01 Dec 2012 16:00:00 GMT

 .notes Inheritance from HTTP/1.0
-.notes Format: HTTP Date in the future until the representation should be considered fresh.
-.notes if a response includes a Cache-Control field with the max-age directive, that directive overrides the Expires field.
+Format: HTTP Date in the future until the representation should be considered fresh. if a response includes a Cache-Control field with the max-age directive, that directive overrides the Expires field.
-.notes Expiry dates more than a year are generally not useful.
+Expiry dates more than a year are generally not useful.
 Can be considered cached forever.

 !SLIDE
 # Max-Age #

-.code Cache-Control: max-age=3600
+	Cache-Control: max-age=3600

 .notes This denotes the representation to be fresh for one hour.
 .notes The resolution for max-age are seconds.